Ultimate Washington Real Estate Investing Guide for 2026

 Economy

 The median household income in Washington is .
-The median income for all households in the entire state is , as opposed to the United States’ median which is .
+The median income for all households in the entire state is , in contrast to the national median which is .

-Salaries in Washington average , in contrast to for the state, and in the US.
+Salaries in Washington average , compared to across the state, and nationwide.

 Economy Quick Stats